Chimera, Greiss lead Islanders to 3-1 win over Flyers

+PHILADELPHIA (AP) -- After a rocky start to the season and a coaching change, the streaking New York Islanders are thrilled to be back in the playoff picture.

-PHILADELPHIA (AP) -- Jason Chimera scored the go-ahead goal early in the second period and Thomas Greiss made 33 saves to lead the New York Islanders to a 3-1 victory over the Philadelphia Flyers on Thursday night.
+Jason Chimera scored the go-ahead goal early in the second period and Thomas Greiss made 34 saves to lead New York to a 3-1 victory over the Philadelphia Flyers on Thursday night.

-John Tavares and Casey Cizikas also scored for the Islanders, who have won nine of their last 13 games to move closer to a playoff spot in the Eastern Conference.
+Anders Lee and Casey Cizikas also scored for the Islanders, who have won nine of 13 to move closer to a postseason spot in the Eastern Conference.

+''It's great to be in the area and mentioned with the (potential playoff) teams and not be on the bottom of the list that's not showing,'' Islanders interim coach Doug Weight said. ''We dug a big hole in the first 2 1/2 months.
+That's over.
+Now it's got to be playoff time for us every game.''

 Wayne Simmonds scored for Philadelphia, which lost its third straight.
 The Flyers avoided getting shut out in three consecutive regular-season games for the first time in the franchise's 50-year history.

-Note: This story has been corrected to update with official scoring changes to save totals for Greiss and Mason, first goal for Islanders credited to Lee.